Love Island (American TV series) season 1: Islanders

 On June 30, 2019, the initial Islanders were revealed.
 These Islanders entered the villa on July 7.
 All of the other Islanders were revealed as the series progressed.
 At the envelope ceremony, Elizabeth drew the envelope containing the $100,000 and decided to split the money with her partner, Zac.

+Winston Hines previously appeared on season 20 of Big Brother.

 Future appearances

-Kyra Green appeared on the new MTV dating series Match Me If You Can in 2021.
-Ray Gantt & Caro Viehweg competed as a team on The Amazing Race 33, prior to the suspension due to the COVID-19 pandemic and they did not return for the resumption of that season.
+In 2021, Kyra Green appeared on the MTV dating series Match Me If You Can.

+In 2022, Ray Gantt & Caro Viehweg competed as a team on The Amazing Race 33, prior to the suspension due to the COVID-19 pandemic and they did not return for the resumption of that season.
 Cormac Murphy briefly appeared on the 10th series of Celebs Go Dating.
-Gantt, Viehweg and Green appeared on the fifth season of MTV's Ex on the Beach along with Emily Salch.
-In 2022, Green competed on The Challenge: USA along with Cashel Barnett.
+Gantt, Green, Emily Salch, and Viehweg appeared on the fifth season of MTV's Ex on the Beach.
+Cashel Barnett and Green competed on The Challenge: USA.

+In 2023, Green and Gantt appeared on season one of Love Island Games.

+In 2025, Green made a guest appearance on Love Island: Beyond the Villa.
+Gantt appeared on season three of Perfect Match.